 There are many Self-Catering Cottages and other types of property in Craster and the surrounding area.
 Many of the original fisherman's Cottages have now been refurbished and offer beautiful views over the harbour.
 Nearby camping is available at Dunstan Hill which has 150 pitches and welcomes non-members.
 Proctors Stead also offer self catering accommodation, camping and a caravan park and is located just outside Craster.
 For a full list of sites visit our Camping and Caravan Sites Page.
 It is a great central base from which to explore Northumberland's stunning coast, especially if you are interested in walking.
 Explore your guide to Places Stay in and around Craster...

 There is a Tourist Information Office at Craster's main car park that has Public Toilets, a shop and Cafe facilities.
-Craster has two churches, Anglican services are held at St Peter the Fisherman and Methodist services are held at the Methodist Chapel both of which are on Chapel Row.
+Craster has just one church now (The Methodist Chapel closed in 2013), Anglican services are held at St Peter the Fisherman which is on Chapel Row.
 There is an RNLI Station in the harbour that is manned by volunteers from the local area and has for over 35 years manned a D Class lifeboat.
 There is a large children's play area towards the South end of the Village (turn right at the harbour and walk along the main road), it's a good spot right on the sea front for the kids to burn off some energy or have a picnic.

 Food Shopping and Supermarkets